The Hatton Garden Heist Finally Sees Justice

 In March 2018 his home was raided and he was found to be melting gold and dismantling jewellery.

 Additionally, they also found electronic equipment, including an alarm panel and a mobile jammer, thought to have been used in the heist.

 Keeping Your Own Valuables Safe

-Although this is a very large scale burglary, many thefts happen to small and medium businesses.
+Although the Hatton Garden Heist was a very large scale burglary, many thefts happen to small and medium businesses.

 Having a high security safe ensures that money, documents and other valuable items are safely stored and hidden from budding criminals.